Inside Google's crisis - ExBulletin

 These structural changes can lead to a major overhaul of how an organization operates.
 The problem is so large that it probably won't be solved by replacing one leader or merging just two teams, Google Trust and Safety employees said.

 Google is already rushing to fix some of the flaws that contributed to the confusion.
-On Google's reset day Friday, and throughout the weekend when Google employees do little work, the company's Trust and Safety leadership called for volunteers to test Geminis' output to prevent further missteps.
+On Friday, Google's reset day, and over the weekend when Google employees rarely work, the company's Trust and Safety leadership called for volunteers to test Geminis' output to prevent further missteps.
 Multiple volunteers are required to be on standby for each block of time so that rapid adversarial testing can begin on high-priority topics, one executive wrote in an internal email.

 And as the crisis brewed internally, it escalated externally as Google shared similarly opaque public statements and commitments to better initiatives that have been working in its core products. .
 This made matters worse by underestimating how different the public's relationship to generative AI was than to other technologies.